Dannychz7/dataAnaysisComp/README.md

     1. git add . # Stage all modified and new files
     2. git commit -m "Add some msg here"
     3. git push origin main #This should upload to the github repo successfully

+TODO List:
+[] Refine the splicing method
+[] Create a universal data structure like a dict, or list of all the words, or columns [] Add sentiment feeling for 5 and 6